sensoworks/docs/docs/platform/platform-architecture/what-why-when.md

 But how much data are we talking about when we say “data storm”?

-Just to make a rapid estimation using the “tunnel monitoring scenario” presented below in the next chapters, we have:
+Just to make a rapid estimation using the bridge monitoring scenario” presented below in the next chapters, we have:

 | **Feature** | **Numbers** |
 |:---|:---|